erg55/Symbiosis-Evolution-group-Jagiellonian-University-exercise/README.md

 **Sandra**

-	Make a Macrosteles subfolder with a readme.md document with a header saying Macrosteles in italics
+	Make a Macrosteles subfolder with a readme.md document with a header saying Macrosteles in italics.